 We say, “They don’t like me.
 I can feel it.”

-What if you just saw them for what they are?
+What if you simply saw them for what they are?
+A momentary flicker of mind.

 Not the truth.
+Not you.

 Just a passing appearance in awareness.

-What’s one thought today that felt especially real, true, or urgent?
-Try to sit with it - just for a moment - as if it’s simply a sound passing through?
+Try sitting with it – just for a moment – as if it were just a sound passing through.

 Much love,